 Also, Special Commendations were given to the following from OEMC : PCOII Suzanne Cassaro and Retired PCOII Kathleen Kordelewski, who coordinated the emergency response for Commander Bauer; and PCOII Keith Thornton and PCOII Patricia Bounds, who coordinated the emergency response for Officer Ella French, Officer Carlos Yanez, Jr, and Officer Josh Blas.
 With such dedication and commitment to duty in the face of two of the most horribly traumatic events that could be imagined, these dispatchers displayed heroic actions on these two somber days and are glowing examples of the work dispatchers do everyday.
 Congratulations to all.

-Click Here for media coverage:
+Click the links below for media coverage: